-AeroPress Vs French Press | Which’s Better?
+AeroPress Vs French Press Coffee Makers: In Depth Comparison and WHat’s Better?

 But!
-They have some major differences such as
+They have some major differences

-We’re gonna discuss the “Pros and Cons” of both French Press and Aeropress thoroughly and how these coffee machines are different which will surely help you in making a decision.
+I’m gonna discuss the “Pros and Cons” of both French Press and Aeropress thoroughly and how these coffee machines are different which will surely help you in making a decision.

+Aeropress is a relatively new innovation in the World of coffee devised in 2005 by toy inventor Alan Adler.
 It’s made of BPA-free Polypropylene plastic with no phthalates and uses a paper filter to filter out the coffee drink.

 Aeropress

-An Aeropress basically comprises”Two parts”:
+An Aeropress basically comprises ”Two parts”:

 • Chamber: A circular jar made of food-safe polypropylene.